08Feb2012

 Banks didn't want their Compare Ratios to rise.

-The FHA has acknowledged this issue and, similar to how HARP II waives reps and warrants on HARP refinances, the FHA will now exclude FHA Streamline Refinances from its Compare Ratio calculation.
+The FHA acknowledged this issue and, similar to how on HARP refinances, the FHA now exclude FHA Streamline Refinances from its Compare Ratio calculation.
 Banks are no longer penalized if they make an FHA Streamline Refinance loan that goes bad.
+Some banks still underwrite to the old, stricter Compare Ratio guidelines, but some do not.

-Literally overnight, getting approved for an FHA Streamline Refinance has become faster, easier and, for lack of a better word, more streamlined.
+Long-term, as the new Compare Ratio guidelines are adopted by lenders, getting approved for an FHA Streamline Refinance should be faster, easier and, for lack of a better word, more streamlined.

 Turned Down For Your Streamline Refinance?
 Try Now!